gardenm/hypetrain/README.md

 hypetrain
 =========

+Status: I'm not working on this repo any more... decided to switch technologies.

 Aggregator for music reviews, with links to Rdio for more info, streaming, etc.

 Includes some rake tasks (lib/tasks/hypetrain.rake) for pulling review info from Metacritic and Pitchfork, and for